Bob Paisley: Personal life

 Bob Paisley was married to his wife Jessie, a school teacher in Liverpool, from 1946 until his death 50 years later.
 They had two sons, Robert junior and Graham, and a daughter, Christine.

+Jessie Paisley attended the celebrations to commemorate Liverpool's last game in front of the old Spion Kop terrace in 1994, but without her husband, who was not well enough to attend.
+Also in attendance that day were Paisley's successor Joe Fagan, and Agnes "Ness" Shankly, the widow of his predecessor Bill Shankly.
 Jessie Paisley died in February 2012 at the age of 96.
-Jessie Paisley had attended the celebrations to commemorate Liverpool's last game in front of the old Spion Kop terrace in 1994, but without her husband, who was not well enough to attend.
-Also in attendance that day were Paisley's successor Joe Fagan, and Agnes "Ness" Shankly, the widow of his predecessor Bill Shankly.